Overview of the Car Accident Claims Process

 Identifying the Liable Party (or Parties)

 Car accident liability can be complicated.
 The person behind the wheel of the other vehicle might not be the party responsible for your injuries.
 Or they might not be the only liable party.
-We’ll investigate whether the at-fault driver was working at the time or was in a borrowed or rented vehicle.
+We’ll investigate whether the at-fault driver was working at the time, such as an Uber or Lyft accident, or was in a borrowed or rented vehicle.
 We look for any potentially liable party, which might give us access to additional insurance policies.

 We work closely with you to calculate the value of your economic damages, beyond what you received from PIP insurance, and your non-economic damages.
 You deserve compensation for your physical pain and suffering, mental distress, and other emotional injuries.